 While your eggs are cooking (and this is going to happen quickly, so don’t be like me and wait until the last minute to get your spinach out of the fridge), saute/steam your spinach in another frying pan with a little olive oil and water.
 This should also only take about 3 to 4 minutes.
 We’ll be flash broiling all the ingredients together in a little bit.

-At this point, your caps should be done.
+At this point, your baked portobello mushroom caps should be done.
 Take them out of the oven and switch the temperature on the oven from 350 to Broil.

 Arrange your spinach onto oven safe plates and gently slice your mushroom caps onto the spinach.

-Now that my confession is over with … add two eggs to each cap and then drizzle with a cream.
+Add two eggs to each cap and then drizzle with a cream.
 The cream will blend with the butter, garlic and seasonings and create a rich savory sauce.
+Then sprinkle with grated Parmesan.

 Cover with foil and broil (didn’t mean for that to rhyme) for about 3 to 4 minutes.
 Just enough for the cheese to melt.